 Ecologists, geologists, and biologists from the Water Quality Planning Branch and inspectors from the Water Inspection Branch use collection procedures that adhere to Arkansas’s Water Quality and Compliance Monitoring Quality Assurance Project Plan.
-Water Quality data for all ADEQ sampling sites can be downloaded using the Lab’s searchable database.
+Water Quality data for all DEQ sampling sites can be downloaded using the Lab’s searchable database.

 Streams Monitoring Program

 Biological monitoring is an important component of assessing Arkansas’s waters.
 Often, water quality monitoring alone is not sufficient to determine whether aquatic life is being impaired.
 Conducting biological surveys is an effective way to determine how pollution from point and nonpoint sources affects ecosystems.
 Long term monitoring of chemical, physical, and biological data can help increase our knowledge of direct and indirect effects of natural and man-made stressors.